shekhei/minimal-test/docs/test-helpers.md

 ###test.equals###

-test.equals accepts two parameters for comparision, it is a non-strict comparison (below is an example)
+test.equals accepts two parameters for comparison, it is a non-strict comparison (below is an example)

 ```javascript
 test.equals(1,1); // pass